 HJ.
 ARIFFIN BIN ABDUL AZIZ

-67 years of age, Malaysian, Male Hj.
+Hj.
 Ariffin Bin Abdul Aziz was appointed to the Board on 16 October 1998.
 He holds a Bachelor of Economics Degree with honours from University of Malaya in 1977 and a Diploma in Marketing.

 Group Executive Director